Let’s talk about that holy grail of beauty: amazingly clear skin.

 24. Stress can have an impact on the way your skin looks.
 It can cause you to develop under-eye bags, dry skin, acne and rashes among other things.

-25. Get your beauty sleep: You should get at least 7 hours of sleep per night.
+25. One of our most favorite clear skin solutions: Get your beauty sleep.
+You should get at least 7 hours of sleep per night.

 A study published in the journal Clinical and Experimental Dermatology found that lack of sleep (5 hours or less) is related to faster aging of your skin.